SUNCAT-Center/catmap/tutorials/ase_database/README.md

 The module expects you to leave all images in a database file and distunguish paths using the key `path_id`, which can be generated using the uuid module.
-Doing so from a NEB can be done like so:
+Doing this after a NEB calculation can be done like so:

     path_id = uuid4().hex
     im = 0